DominicBlais/noodleknocker/README.md

 Finally, **Noodle Knocker** is also a demonstration of the potential of AI-to-AI interactions within education.
 In the future, it is likely that many AI services will be interfaces to AI systems comprised by many different AI models intelligently interacting with each other.
 Productively orchestrating models teaching, talking, evaluating, and, more broadly, using each other is a further, more advanced example of the new managerial skill that students could benefit from developing.

 ## How It Works

-**Noodle Knocker** is a designed as a Cloudflare Worker, operating as an edge serverless web application. **Noodle Knocker** uses [Anthropic's Claude](https://claude.ai) LLM, a state-of-the-art LLM with excellent safety, performance, and reasoning characteristics, for all of its text-related tasks, including generating educational presentations, acting as a roleplayed conversational partner, and grading outcomes.
+**Noodle Knocker** is designed as a Cloudflare Worker and works as an edge serverless web application. **Noodle Knocker** uses [Anthropic's Claude](https://claude.ai) LLM, a state-of-the-art LLM with excellent safety, performance, and reasoning characteristics, for all of its text-related tasks, including generating educational presentations, acting as a roleplayed conversational partner, and grading outcomes.

 **Noodle Knocker** makes extensive use of voice interaction through [Deepgram](https://deepgram.com)'s text-to-speech and speech-to-text services.
-Deepgram provides superb performance, allowing for very natural conversational flow and, thereby, a more convincing interaction with the app's AI personalities.
+Deepgram provides superb performance, allowing for very natural conversational flow and, thereby, a more emotionally and intellectually convincing interaction with the app's AI personalities.

 Internally, **Noodle Knocker** is written with JavaScript, has a number of "hacks" due to Cloudflare Worker's constraints, and makes extensive use of web sockets and Cloudflare's Durable Objects persistent worker system.

 ## How To Run It

 **Noodle Knocker** can be run online at [https://noodleknocker.ed2ai.workers.dev](https://noodleknocker.ed2ai.workers.dev) or as your own Cloudflare Worker project based on Noodle Knocker's [source code repository](https://github.com/DominicBlais/noodleknocker).
 For the later option, visit [Cloudflare's docs](https://developers.cloudflare.com/workers/) to get started with your Worker project, then add in the repository's source and install all necessary packages with `npm`.

-You will need to modify your `wranger.toml` to have the entries similar to the following:
+You will need to modify your `wranger.toml` and add entries similar to the following:

 ```
 [vars]